Framization of the Temperley-Lieb Algebra: A Framization of the Temperley--Lieb algebra

 As discussed during the Introduction, the Yokonuma--Hecke algebra can be interpreted as the framization of the Iwahori--Hecke algebra, which is a knot algebra.
 Thus a natural question arises, the definition of a framization for the knot algebra Temperley--Lieb.
 Considering the fact that the Temperley--Lieb algebra can be defined as a quotient of the Iwahori--Hecke algebra, it is natural to try and define a framization of the Temperley--Lieb algebra as a quotient of the Yokonuma--Hecke algebra.
 Recall now that the defining ideal of the Temperley--Lieb algebra (Definition \ref{tlalgebra}) is generated by the Steinberg elements which are related to the subgroups $\langle s_i, s_{i+1}\rangle$ of $S_n$, for all $i$.
 These subgroups can be also regarded as subgroups of $C_{d,n}$.
 Therefore, using the multiplication rule of Eq. \ref{rule} we are able to define the analogous Steinberg elements $g_{i,i+1}$ in ${\rm Y}_{d,n}(u)$,

-In \cite[Definition 5]{gojukola} we defined a potential candidate for the framization of the Temperley--Lieb algebra, the {\it Yokonuma--Temperley--Lieb algebra}, denoted ${\rm YTL}_n(u)$, which is the quotient of ${\rm Y}_{d,n}(u)$ over the 2--sided ideal generated by all the $g_{i,i+1}$'s for all $i$.
+In \cite[Definition 2]{gojukola} we defined a potential candidate for the framization of the Temperley--Lieb algebra, the {\it Yokonuma--Temperley--Lieb algebra}, denoted by ${\rm YTL}_n(u)$ which is defined as the quotient of ${\rm Y}_{d,n}(u)$ over the two-sided ideal generated by the $g_{i,i+1}$'s for all $i$.
 It is not difficult to show that this ideal is in fact principal and it is generated by the element $g_{1,2}$.
-Moreover, the necessary and sufficient conditions for the trace ${\rm tr}$ to pass through to ${\rm YTL}_n(u)$ were studied \cite[Theorem 5]{gojukola}.
+Moreover, the necessary and sufficient conditions for the trace ${\rm tr}$ to pass through to ${\rm YTL}_n(u)$ were studied \cite[Theorem 6]{gojukola}.
 Unfortunately, these conditions turn out to be too strong.
-Namely, the trace parameters $x_i$ must be $d^{th}$ roots of unity, furnishing obvious, special solutions of the ${\rm E}$--system and resulting in loss of the framing information on the level of the invariant.
-Thus, the framed analogues of the Jones polynomial obtained from the algebras ${\rm YTL}_{d,n}(u)$ turn out to be of no interest.
-For this reason, ${\rm YTL}_{d,n}(u)$ is discarded as framization of ${\rm TL}_n(u)$.
-However, using the results of \cite{ChLa}, the classical Jones polynomial can be still recovered through these algebras by representing the Artin braid group $B_n$ in ${\rm Y}_{d,n}(u)$, considering the $t_i$'s as formal generators, and then taking the quotient over the ideal that is generated by the $g_{i,i+1}$'s \cite[Corollary 2]{gojukola}.
+Namely, the trace parameters $x_i$ must be $d^{th}$ roots of unity, giving rise to obvious, special solutions of the ${\rm E}$--system, which imply topologically loss of the framing information.
+Moreover, if we restrict to the case of classical links, by representing the Artin braid group $B_n$ in ${\rm Y}_{d,n}(u)$, considering the $t_i$'s as formal generators, and then taking the quotient over the ideal that is generated by the $g_{i,i+1}$'s \cite[Section 5]{gojukola}, and using the results of \cite{ChLa}, the derived classical link invariants for the algebras ${\rm YTL}_{d,n}(u)$ coincide with the classical Jones polynomial.
+For the above reasons, ${\rm YTL}_{d,n}(u)$ is discarded as framization of ${\rm TL}_n(u)$.
 Finally, we note that the representation theory of this algebra has been studied extensively in \cite{ChPou}.

 \smallbreak